jbeckner/Bowling/README.md

 ## Application Functions

-"New Game" - Reset the UI and clears the memory cache that stores any existing frames "Bowl Ball" - Bowls one ball and on return the UI frames will update "Play Again" - At the end of the game, this will reset the UI and clear the memory cache
+"New Game" - Reset the UI and clears the memory cache that stores any existing frames<br />
+"Bowl Ball" - Bowls one ball and on return the UI frames will update<br />
+"Play Again" - At the end of the game, this will reset the UI and clear the memory cache<br />

+## Game Breakdown

+By bowling with the button "Bowl Ball", pins are knocked down randomly between 0 - max pins remaining.